 There are many different types of green flash.
 Some describe a streak or ray of the color green … like a green flame shooting up from the sunrise or sunset horizon.

-You need a distant horizon to see any of these phenomena, and you need a distinct edge to the horizon.
-So these green flashes, streaks, and rays are often seen over the ocean – but you can see them over land, too, if your horizon is far enough away.
+Again … you need a distant horizon to see any of these phenomena, and you need a distinct edge to the horizon.
+That’s why these green flashes, streaks, and rays are most often seen over the ocean.
+But you can see them over land, too, if your horizon is far enough away.

 Bottom line: The green flash is legendary, and some people have told us they thought it was a myth, like a unicorn or a pot of gold at the end of a rainbow.
 But green flashes are very real.
-You need a distant and very clear horizon to see them at the last moment before the sun disappears below the horizon at sunset.
+You need a distant and exceedingly clear horizon to see them at the last moment before the sun disappears below the horizon at sunset.